 Teresi Vineyard, a property first acquired by the Teresi family in 1970, consists of 67 planted acres.
-36 of those acres is Zinfandel on stakes, planted on Freedom rootstock in 1991 as vertical cordon trained vines.
-The other 31 acres is Petite Sirah planted in 2007 on bilateral cordon trellis.
+36 of those acres is Zinfandel on stakes, planted on Freedom rootstock in 1991 as vertical cordon-trained vines.
+The other 31 acres are Petite Sirah planted in 2007 on a bilateral cordon trellis.
 Within the next year or two, according to owner/grower Nico Teresi, Teresi Vineyard will become eligible for certification by CCOF (California Certified Organic Farmers).

 On the morning earlier this week that Cappiello announced the release of the 2021 Monte Rio Cellars Teresi Vineyard Red, we visited Mr. Teresi in his vineyard and asked if he could tell his own story.

 "I've been really happy working with Patrick at Monte Rio because he's so enthusiastic and supportive of what I've been trying to do.
 He says that because of the nutrition in the soil at Teresi Vineyard, he doesn't need to add nutrients to the fermenting wine, unlike the grapes coming from other vineyards.
 Now he's saying that Teresi Vineyard is his finest wine, which only confirms all the hard work that's been put into this vineyard.